JackKohli/Skibidi-emu/readme.md

 above is a very simplified version of the loops within the main() function with most of the logic substituted for pseudocode.
 To set a framerate (which can be altered at the top of the source, but I believe is supposed to be 60 frames/s) two timespec structs are defined, called frame_start and frame_end.
 A bool to break the loop called quit is defined as false, but will be set to true in the case that an event from the queue that we poll causes the window to close.
 We enter into the actual loop that prevents us from falling out of the bottom, destroying the window and returning from main. the start of every iteration of the while(quit==false) loop that defines a frame, we record the start time and decrement both of the timer registers if necessary.
 The next important thing that happens is entry into another loop that runs until 1/60th of a second has passed. in this loop, the SDL event queue is polled once, which handles keyboard input, used to interact with Chip-8 programs and detects events that cause the window to quit.
 Then one operation is done with do_op().
 If the previous instruction wasn't a draw instruction frame_end is assigned the current time and the end of one iteration of the while (end-start < 1/60) loop has ended.
 If the last instruction executed was a draw instruction (updated the display), we loop, repeatedly getting the current time and assigning it to frame_end, checking if it has been 1/60th of a second yet and if it has, we convert the data in display into a series of pixels that is then drawn to the screen.
 Then the timer loop breaks, going back out to the while (quit==false) loop's scope, the end of the loop iteration is reached and the loop begins again, which comprises one frame.\

-#### Flickering Display
+## Flickering Display
 As a quick note: if one runs a program with the Chip-8 interpreter, flickering will be seen and this is actually not a bug per se.
 I made the decision to draw a new frame after every draw instruction, this is because if not then, how would you know when?
 Perhaps a counter and after some arbitrary number of instructions have been executed, you render the data condained in display to the screen, but this would likely lead to variable program speeds and still does not solve the problem of flickering.
 You may then ask, why does Chip-8 flicker?
 The answer is actually how it handles display by design.
 Say, for example, you were running pong.
 How do you update the position of one of the paddles if you move it up one pixel?
 A simple answer may be simply decrement (generally negative is upwards or leftwards) the register that has the y coordinate of the paddle and draw it again, but the spec for the draw instruction calls for a sprite to be XORed onto the existing display, you may wonder what this means for our paddle?
 What it means is that rather than moving the paddle up by 1 pixel, you have XORed the paddle with another paddle sprite 1 pixel higher, resulting in 1 pixel on at the top of the paddle and the bottom pixel of the paddle's previous location also being on, with the remainder off.
 The truth is that you must first draw the paddle where it currently is to erase it from the screen, then decrement it's Y coordinate, then you can draw it to the screen once again and this disappearance causes the flicker, unavoidably.
-Even if one were to execute the relatively (although not in modern computer terms) expensive CLS instruction to clear the screen, sure you could immediately draw that one paddle correctly without a draw to erase it, but you'd erase the ball and the other paddle and the scores, which would also need to be redrawn.
+Even if one were to execute the relatively (although not in modern computer terms) expensive CLS instruction to clear the screen, sure you could immediately draw that one paddle correctly without a draw to erase it, but you'd erase the ball and the other paddle and the scores, which would also need to be redrawn.\
+#### A Possible Fix?
+As a quick addendum after the fact, it may be possible to disable the flickering for some Chip-8 programs (as with the rest of this essay, I'm thinking pong) outside of the Chip-8 logic by recording the previous state of display, say display_old and bitwise ORing with the current state, if the draw instruction deletes a sprite from the screen (like in paddle movement in pong) i.e. in display it is absent but it still exists in display_old so ORing them together will still display the sprite, however as the next draw instruction executes, display_old will now have the sprite absent and display will have the sprite in it's updated position - ORing these will display the sprite in the updated position only, thereby eliminating the flicker.
+Importantly, there are some theoretical programs where this flicker fix will break the program.
+Say, for example someone created an animated sprite, where the next frame is actually dependent on the XOR behaviour.
+If you were to OR the display and display_old, you would end up with 2 frames displayed simultaneously, ruining the animation.

-#### A Quick Aside About Security
+## A Quick Aside About Security

 Although I do not have an exact mechanism, it is conceivable that one could compromise a computer using a maliciously constructed rom.
 One could theoretically write to or read from the 60kb of memory after the end of the memory array allocated for the interpreter.
 You would be able to do this by taking advantage of the 0xFX1E instruction, add the values of I and V[X] and store the result in I. One execution of this instruction would allow you to access up to address &memory + 0x10FE and you can write or read up to 16 contiguous bytes using either 0xFX55 or 0xFX65 respectively, these instructions either store registers V[0] through V[X] in memory starting at I or they read bytes from memory starting at I and store them in V[0] through V[X].
 I do not have a clear idea of how this would be used exactly, but it would be something along the lines of finding a function in memory that can be called with an op code that is within 60kb of the end of the memory array and injecting malicious instructions encoded as bytes into it that can then be executed when the function is called.
 A simple way to avoid this would be along the lines of:

     do_op(op);
     if(I > 4080) I = 4080;

 which ensures that the above exploit cannot access out of range of memory by the method I described alternatively, you could add a similar control on instructions that change the value of I. It does introduce a problem, which is it actually constrains the available space for writing the rom, typically the end of the rom contains sprite data (although it doesn't have to), which would mean that the last sprite stored can be at memory[4080] and it can only be up to 15 bytes.
-A regular code block of instructions, however, could still go up to the end of memory, with the last instruction starting at memory[4094].
-I have not implemented the above fix as I plan to demonstrate, with slightly modified source code for illustration purposes, the exploit.\
+A regular code block of instructions, however, could still go up to the end of memory, with the last instruction starting at memory[4094].\
+Another alternative to the above is to allocate 15 extra bytes of memory:

+    uint8_t memory[0x100F];

+    ...

+    do_op(op);
+    if (I > 4095) I = 4095;

+here, although extra memory is used with the allocation of 15 extra bytes, any attempt to escape memory through these means is thwarted

+ I have implemented the above fix, however I demonstrate below, with slightly modified source code for illustration purposes, the exploit.\
 #### Implementing the Exploit
 I'm going to wrecklessly write to the bytes immediately after the end of the memory array.
 So to keep track of this, I've added a pointer to the address of the second byte (for some reason the byte after the end did not work correctly, the compliler may append the array with a const char '\0') after the end of the memory array